ZTX2021/genie-bottle/README.md

 # 🧞 Genie [in a Bottle]: Generative Interactive Environments in PyTorch

-This repo is an attempt at reproducibility for _Genie: Generative Interactive Environments_ [Bruce et al. (2024)](https://arxiv.org/abs/2402.15391v1?curius=4125) by Google DeepMind as described in Appendix F in the paper, specifically apapted to run on a single machine with CoinRun data.
+This repo is an attempt at reproducibility for _Genie: Generative Interactive Environments_ [Bruce et al. (2024)](https://arxiv.org/abs/2402.15391v1?curius=4125) by Google DeepMind as described in Appendix F in the paper, specifically adapted to run on a single machine with CoinRun data.
 It builds on the repo that it's forked from, [Open-Genie](https://github.com/myscience/open-genie) but with some modifications to make it useful for teaching about world models and interactive environments.

 Per the paper, the goal of the model is to introduce "[...]
 The first generative interactive environment trained in an unsupervised manner from unlabelled Internet videos".